aridjayarecipes/cutesrecipes.web.app/content/post/1817-easiest-way-to-make-favorite-cabbage-carrot-sambharo-warm-salad.md

 1. Make ready 1 tsp oil

 It is basically a hot and spicy stir-fried warm cabbage salad with a hint of sweet and sour.
-Today&#39;s recipe has just two main ingredients cabbage and a little carrot.
+Today's recipe has just two main ingredients cabbage and a little carrot.
 There are many variations to this Cabbage Sambharo Recipe.
-Serve Cabbage And Carrot Sambharo along with Palak Ragi &amp; Oats Wheat Thepla Recipe or To begin making the Cabbage and Carrot Sambharo Recipe, heat oil in a heavy bottomed pan on Cucumber Tomato Corn Peanut Salad With Lemon Recipe.
+Serve Cabbage And Carrot Sambharo along with Palak Ragi & Oats Wheat Thepla Recipe or To begin making the Cabbage and Carrot Sambharo Recipe, heat oil in a heavy bottomed pan on Cucumber Tomato Corn Peanut Salad With Lemon Recipe.

 <!--inarticleads2-->